2021 MSU Snow and Avalanche Workshop (SAW)

-This year will mark the 6th year of Montana State University’s Snow and Avalanche Workshop, a collaborative event free of charge for any interested attendees.
-This year all presentations will be virtual, and we are spreading out the presentations over three 1.5 hour sessions.
-Presentations will be recorded and posted to this website after each week.
-Each evening will center around a theme, listed below:
+This year will mark the 7th year of Montana State University’s Snow and Avalanche Workshop, a collaborative event free of charge for any interested attendees.
+This year all presentations will be a virtual event, with a small in-person audience.
+Presentations will be recorded and posted to this website as well as live streamed.

-Attendees will be eligible to win prizes from The North Face, Backcountry Access, and Mammut!
+Attendees will be eligible to win prizes from Black Diamond, Backcountry Access, and Mammut!